jdelrue/info_grid/docs/roadmap/readme.md

 ### NEW: Decentralized Apps

 Our community asked us to focus on enduser facing apps for the first production release.
+The names are not final, it could be they will change for launch.

-- OpenPages (alternative to Facebook): everyone can now create their own '''Facebook'''
+- FreeFlow Pages (alternative to Facebook): everyone can now create their own '''Facebook'''
-- OpenBrowser (browser running in grid): privacy & freedom for all
+- FreeFlow Browser (browser running in grid): privacy & freedom for all
-- OpenMeeting (alternative to zoom/skype/hangout but decentralized): allow anyone to communicate, everywhere
+- FreeFlow Meeting (alternative to zoom/skype/hangout but decentralized): allow anyone to communicate, everywhere
-- OpenFiles (filemanager, alternative to e.g. dropbox)
+- FreeFlow Files (filemanager, alternative to e.g. dropbox)
-- OpenDocs (office alternative running in cloud) based on OnlyOffice
+- FreeFlow Docs (office alternative running in cloud) based on OnlyOffice
-- OpenBiz (ERP system with CRM, …) based on Odoo
+- FreeFlow Biz (ERP system with CRM, …) based on Odoo
-- OpenPublish (wiki & web publishing system)
+- FreeFlow Publish (wiki & web publishing system)
-- OpenGit (Alternative to Github)
+- FreeFlow Git (Alternative to Github)

 Everyone will be able to provision their own private version of above described apps on top of the grid.
 All integrated with our 3bot mobile app.